Prem Kumar (Malayalam actor)

 Prem Kumar is an Indian actor known for his roles in Malayalam films.
-He has acted more than 100 films, and played lead roles in 18 films.
-In 2022 he was appointed as vice-chairman of Kerala State Chalachitra Academy.
+He has acted in more than 100 films, and played lead roles in 18 films.
+He is the present Chairman of Kerala State Chalachitra Academy.

 Personal life and education

-Prem Kumar was born to James Samuel and Jayakumari in Kazhakoottam, Thiruvananthapuram, Kerala.
+Prem Kumar was born to James Samuel and Jayakumari in Kazhakoottam, Thiruvananthapuram district, Kerala.
 Ajith Kumar and Prasanna Kumar are his siblings.
 He received his primary education from Kazhakoottam Govt U.P School, Muslim Boys High School, Kaniyapuram and St. Xavier's College, Thumba.
 He obtained a degree in Psychology from Sree Narayana College, Chempazhanthy.

 He married Jisha on 12 July 2001.
 They have a daughter named Jameema.